Dennis C. Flanagan, Ph.D.

 and rainfall intensity interactions.

-examined the effectiveness of soil amendments at protecting steep slopes
+effectiveness of soil amendments at protecting steep slopes during the

-during the critical period of permanent vegetation experiment.
-Natural
+critical period of permanent vegetation experiment.
+Natural rainfall and simulated

 rainfall field experiments have shown that use of Polyacrylamide (PAM)